DIY Behind the Couch Table with Outlet (Free Woodworking Plans!)

 So here’s what happens almost every single night.
 We put the kiddos to get and then Logan and I head to the couch for some relaxing TV time before heading off to bed ourselves.

-Inevitably, I usually grab a big glass of ice water behind I never drink enough water during the day and I grab my laptop for some fun Pinterest scrolling or some late-night blog work.
+Inevitably, I usually grab a big glass of ice water because I never drink enough water during the day and I grab my laptop for some fun Pinterest scrolling or some late-night blog work.

 I take my usual spot in the corner of our sectional in our modern boho living room, get cozied up with a soft blanket, and open up my laptop.